joaosoft/manager/README.md

 # go-manager
 A package framework with application support.
+###### If i miss something or you have something interesting, please be part of this project.
+Let me know!
+My contact is at the end.

 # with support to
 ```go